CloudAstro/MicroHack/01-build-your-modern-web-application/Challenges/02-Create-a-react-web-app.md

 ## Goal

   The goal is to have a React Web App ready to deploy to Azure.
+You can use npm with the Nodes for Windows installation on the local repository.

 ### Task 1: Open PowerShell and Check npm

   Check if npm is installed and working.

 ### Task 2: Create a React Web App